Duet3D/DuetSoftwareFramework/README.md

 #### PUT /machine/file/\{filename\}

 Upload a file.
 The file path is translated to a physical file path.
+The body payload is the file content.

 Returns one of these HTTP status codes:

-- `201`: File content
+- `201`: File created
 - `500`: Generic error
 - `502`: Incompatible DCS version
 - `503`: DCS is unavailable